friendly/mvinfluence/README.md

 Regression. *Communications in Statistics – Theory and Methods*, **32**, 3, 667-680.

-A. J. Lawrence (1995).
-Deletion Influence and Masking in Regression *Journal of the Royal Statistical Society.
+Lawrence, A. J. (1995).
+Deletion Influence and Masking in Regression.
+*Journal of the Royal Statistical Society.
 Series B (Methodological)* , **57**, No. 1, pp. 181-189.